 Utena depicts Utena as Jesus as morally good and not sexist (she doesn’t notice that sex roles exist), and the church as an institution as corrupted by Akio, patriarchal and morally bad.
 Swords are cross-shaped.
 Above all, the sword-shaped church tower is a cross.
 It ties the patriarchal church with other symbols of male sex and power.

-Dios is God.
-The halo around the last burning candle in episode 30, and the halo around the sun in the Second Seduction, equate Dios with God the Father, to go with Utena who is Jesus the Son.
-I haven’t found a Holy Spirit to complete the Christian Trinity, but I expect it’s around somewhere too—threes are significant.
-One interpretation of the halos is that the light remains until you choose darkness; Utena can choose to save herself (and does not).
+Dios is Jesus as well.
+Dios is “the light of the world” in The Tale of the Rose, while Jesus calls himself “the light of the world” in John 8:12 (and the same metaphor comes up elsewhere in the Bible).
+The halo around the last burning candle in episode 30, and the halo around the sun in the Second Seduction, are Christian haloes.
+One interpretation of the haloes is that the light remains until you choose darkness; Utena can choose to save herself (and does not).
 But I like this interpretation: Utena blows out the last candle in episode 30 and is corrupted—and Dios approves Utena’s turn toward Akio.
 Utena chooses to stay with Akio in the forest until sunset, again violating the ideals she gained from Dios and becoming more deeply corrupted—and Dios approves.
 It is part of God’s plan that Jesus is to die on the cross and be resurrected.
 The power of miracles is far-sighted, and prepares Akio’s downfall as early as episode 30 (maybe earlier, though I haven’t traced it).

 Akio is the Devil.
 In episode 25, he equates himself with Lucifer, that is, with Satan.
 When corrupting Utena, he plays the role of the serpent in Eden.
 Akio cannot corrupt Utena as prince (the Devil tried to tempt Jesus and failed), but he does corrupt Utena as ordinary girl and turn her into a princess.